notpeelz/VersionInfoGenerator/README.md

 If you encounter any issues, make sure to:

+- Rebuild the project/solution then restart your IDE
+- Test building through the command line using `dotnet build`
 - Update your IDE to the latest version (requires at least Visual Studio 2019 16.9; Jetbrains Rider is untested)
 - Update the dotnet runtime to the latest version

-- Clean the project/solution.
-Restart your IDE then rebuild the project/solution

-- Test building through the command line using `dotnet build``

 If none of the above works, [open an issue](https://github.com/notpeelz/VersionInfoGenerator/issues/new).